luapower/luapower-all/ui.md

 interpolated, but more data types and interpolator functions can be added if needed (see the code for that).

-Transitions can be created manually with:
+Transitions can be created by calling:

 ~~~{.lua}
 	elem:transition(